About YIMBY Melbourne

 Brendan holds a Masters of International Development Economics from the Australian National University and Bachelors of Commerce and Arts from the University of Melbourne.

 Dan McKenna is a passionate advocate for transforming Australia’s housing sector.
 As CEO of Housing All Australians, he is dedicated to addressing the nation’s housing crisis by pioneering innovative solutions that challenge traditional models and drive meaningful change.
-Through strategic partnerships with the private sector, Housing All Australians works to create sustainable, scalable solutions that tackle the housing challenges facing the country.

 In 2023, Dan received Monash University’s Distinguished Alumni Award in recognition of his leadership and contributions to the industry.
-Despite the ongoing challenges within the sector, he remains steadfast in his commitment to pushing the boundaries of what’s possible, working tirelessly to create inclusive, forward-thinking solutions that address the urgent needs of Australian communities.